Retro Looks, Current Tech – Bollinger Reveals B1 and B2 Electric Trucks

 The design of the B1 and B2 also takes full advantage of the packaging benefits a bespoke electric platform allows.

-Underneath that flat floor sits the 120 kWh Lithium-ion battery pack – the world’s largest to be fitted to a passenger vehicle.
-It powers two motors (one at each axle, for all-wheel drive), that produce 614 horsepower and 668 lb.-ft of torque.
-The B1 and B2 will do 0-60 mph in just 4.5 seconds – just one tenth of a second slower than a Tesla Model 3 Long Range Dual Motor.
+Underneath that flat floor sits the 120 kWh Lithium-ion battery pack—the world’s largest yet to be fitted to a passenger vehicle.
+It powers two motors (one at each axle for all-wheel drive), that produce 614 horsepower and 668 lb.-ft of torque.
+The B1 and B2 will do 0-60 mph in just 4.5 seconds—just one tenth of a second slower than a Tesla Model 3 Long Range Dual Motor.

 That said, trucks have more performance expectations placed upon them than just acceleration.
 They have to be able to haul, tow, and perform off-road.

 Thankfully, Bollinger delivers with tons of space, a 5,201 lb. payload capacity, a 7,500 lb. towing capacity, and some serious off-road capability.
-They ride high, with 15” of ground clearance and 10” of wheel travel, and they have a 2-speed high/low range gearbox.
+They ride high, with 15 inches of ground clearance and 10 inches of wheel travel, and they have a two-speed high/low range gearbox.

-Bollinger Motors’s website proudly shows off their prototype vehicle off-roading in the desert rock formations of Moab, the forests of Kentucky, and the mountains of Colorado.
+Bollinger Motors’s website proudly shows off its prototype vehicle off-roading in the desert rock formations of Moab, the forests of Kentucky, and the mountains of Colorado.

 The only disappointing spec is range.
 Despite the gargantuan 120 kWh battery, Bollinger only estimates these trucks will be rated for about 200 miles on the EPA test.
 There is a price to be paid for having all-wheel drive, off-road tires, and the aerodynamic properties of a brick on wheels.

 Pricing and release timing haven’t been provided just yet, but Bollinger Motors knows the B1 and B2 will be released into an increasingly crowded space.
-The utilitarian approach, retro styling, and on-and-off-road performance could go a long way in setting these two trucks apart from the crowd and up for success.
+The utilitarian approach, retro styling, and on-and-off-road performance could go a long way in setting these two trucks up for success while standing out from the crowd.